chew-z/GoHoroscope/README.md

 # GoHoroscope

 A bit of astrology in terminal with Go.

 Prints Ascendant, Houses, Zodiac signs, Aspects, Positions, Solar and Lunar eclipses, Retrograde movements.

+For htttp server with charts check [GoHoroscopeChart](https://github.com/chew-z/GoHoroscopeChart)

 ## Installation